Oltre AI

 Google AI Overviews represent the merger of traditional and generative search.
 Users increasingly see AI-generated summaries alongside organic results.
 Optimizing for one inherently requires optimizing for both.

-How to Integrate GEO and SEO
+How to Integrate GEO and SEO Into One Content Strategy

 Start with SEO Fundamentals